Analysis vs. Post-Release Documentation

 - promoting collaboration with stakeholders instead of reviewing specifications

-Good analysis and design documentation must be just good and formal enough to enable the primary goal - the development of the solution.
+Good analysis and design documentation must be just good and formal enough to enable the primary goal—the development of the solution.
 However, the team must also support the secondary goal, which is operating and extending the solution.
 This means that some of the temporary analysis artifacts will consequently become part of the permanent post-release documentation.
-So if the development team concludes that it would be worth keeping a particular artifact in the post-release documentation, it waits until the artifact is stable enough.
-Then it describes it in a way that is suitable for including it into the post-release documentation (see next section).
+So, if the development team concludes that it would be worth keeping a particular artifact in the post-release documentation, it waits until the artifact is stable enough.
+Then it describes it in a way that is suitable for including it in the post-release documentation (see next section).

 Post-Release Documentation

-The primary goal of the analysis is to find the best solution which meets the business goals and to describe it in a way that enables implementation.
-Nothing more and nothing less, so as long as the analysis documentation fulfills this goal, its form and timing depend on the needs of the particular project and team.
+The primary goal of analysis is to find the best solution that meets the business goals and to describe it in a way that enables implementation.
+Nothing more and nothing less; so as long as the analysis documentation fulfills this goal, its form and timing depend on the needs of the particular project and team.

 But as previously mentioned, the lifecycle of the solution does not end with the release.
-Subsequently, somebody must operate it, maintain it, extend it, or integrate it with other solutions, which all require a different type of documentation than the analysis.
-Besides, the team responsible for supporting the solution is usually different from the one who developed it, so before learning details, the team must first learn the big picture: where the solution fits in the overall enterprise architecture, what is its purpose and how it integrates with the outside world.
+Subsequently, someone must operate it, maintain it, extend it, or integrate it with other solutions, which all require a different type of documentation than the analysis.
+Besides, the team responsible for supporting the solution is usually different from the one that developed it, so before learning details, the team must first learn the big picture: where the solution fits in the overall enterprise architecture, what is its purpose, and how it integrates with the outside world.

-It is clear from the previous text that in contrast to the analysis documentation, the post-release documentation is more high-level, focuses on overviews and contexts and is usually more explicit and "formal".
-Since it describes the stable facts which are not likely to change much often, it can afford to use more rigid and robust techniques, such as formal models, unified artifacts, or traceability.
-More robust documentation takes more time to create, but as there is just a little risk of frequent rework associated, it is safe to invest the time in exchange for the quality and unified outputs.
+It is clear from the previous text that in contrast to analysis documentation, post-release documentation is more high-level, focuses on overviews and contexts, and is usually more explicit and "formal."
+Since it describes stable facts which are not likely to change often, it can afford to use more rigid and robust techniques, such as formal models, unified artifacts, or traceability.
+More robust documentation takes more time to create, but as there is little risk of frequent rework, it is safe to invest the time in exchange for quality and unified outputs.

 1. Unified form of documentation of the common artifacts

-In most cases, the post-release documentation describes multiple enterprise components, such as systems, business processes or organizational structure.
-Readers usually need to go through various documentations to get the whole picture.
-To make readers' lives easier, it is convenient to standardize the form of documentation of different components so that switching between them would be smoother.
+In most cases, post-release documentation describes multiple enterprise components, such as systems, business processes, or organizational structure.
+Readers usually need to go through various documents to get the whole picture.
+To make readers' lives easier, it is convenient to standardize the form of documentation for different components so that switching between them is smoother.
 In an ideal world, the format of the Screen 1 description should be very similar to the documentation of Screen 2.

 2. Modeling instead of diagramming

-On the contrary, at the time of writing the post-release documentation, all aspects of the solution have already been identified, described and even implemented, so it is then safe to refer to the concrete enterprise components such as processes, systems or their elements:
+On the contrary, at the time of writing post-release documentation, all aspects of the solution have already been identified, described, and even implemented, so it is then safe to refer to concrete enterprise components such as processes, systems, or their elements:

 - Clicking on a button displays screen